IBMDeveloperMEA/YPDL-Identify-Handwritten-Digits-using-CNN-with-TensorFlow/README.md

 Workshop Replay: https://www.crowdcast.io/e/ypdl-2

+## Workshop Tutorial

+### Step 1.
 Sign-up/Login to IBM Cloud

-If you are an existing user please login to IBM Cloud
+If you are an existing user please login to IBM Cloud using this link: https://ibm.biz/YourPathToDeepLearning

 And if you are not, don't worry!
 We have got you covered!
 There are 3 steps to create your account on IBM Cloud:
 1- Put your email and password.